 $ sudo grep -n '^SecRuleEngine' /etc/modsecurity/modsecurity.conf 7:SecRuleEngine DetectionOnly

-- Confirm the CRS loader include is present.
+- Confirm the packaged CRS loader is still present in the Apache module config.

-- Test the Apache configuration for syntax errors.
+- Test the Apache configuration for syntax errors before loading the module and policy.

 $ sudo systemctl restart apache2